MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 In tracking between topics, it shows the dialog is correctly routed to the path in which the product category value is "Hiking".
 You can inspect the variable value from the variable watch window at the bottom of the authoring canvas.
 In the watch window, it shows the variable value is "Hiking".

-Essentially, slot filling has happened by inserting the extracted entity “Hiking” into the variable `VarProductCategory`.
+Essentially, slot filling has happened by inserting the extracted entity "Hiking" into the variable `VarProductCategory`.

 ![Variable watch window](media/entities-12(draft).png)